ECE Graduate Admissions Requirements

 all international applicants and domestic students* not graduating from an ABET (Accreditation

 Board for Engineering and Technology) accredited engineering program.
 The minimum acceptable Quantitative GRE score

-applicants whose native language is not English.
-The minimum acceptable TOEFL score
+of all international applicants whose native language is not English.
+The minimum

 *Note that domestic applicants (also those with non-engineering backgrounds but strong credentials in related fields) may petition to be evaluated without the GRE scores.
 Such requests should be submitted in writing with the application.